Neighbourhoods in Brussels: Marolles/Marollen

 In the shadow of the gigantic Palace of Justice lies the Marolles/Marollen Quarter (Quartier des Marolles, Marollenwijk), not to be confused with the Marolle that purists delimit to only seven streets.
 From the Place de la Chapelle/Kapellemarkt to the Place du Jeu de Balle/Vossenplein, where a daily flea market known as the Old Market has been held since 1873, along the Rue Haute/Hogestraat and the Rue Blaes/Blaestraat, second-hand and popular shops have for some years given way to antique dealers, marking a profound transformation of the district.
-The Cité Hellemans, a remarkable example of an early 20th-century collective housing complex, was built to replace the neighbourhood's many squalid cul-de-sacs.
-The Rue Haute, one of the city's longest and oldest streets, follows the course of an old Gallo-Roman road, and runs along Saint Peter's Hospital, built in 1935 on the site of a leprosium, to end at the Halle Gate, the only remaining gate in a series that allowed passage inside the second walls of Brussels.
+The Cité Hellemans, an example of an early 20th-century collective housing complex, was built to replace the neighbourhood's many squalid cul-de-sacs.
+The Rue Haute, one of the city's longest and oldest streets, follows the course of an old Gallo-Roman road, and runs along St. Peter's Hospital, which was itself built in 1935 on the site of a leprosarium, to end at the Halle Gate, the only remaining gate in a series that allowed passage inside the second walls of Brussels.